WordPress/gutenberg/docs/getting-started/devenv/README.md

 ```

 2. Quit and restart the terminal.
-3. Run `nvm install node` in the terminal to install the lastest version of `node`.
+3. Run `nvm install node` in the terminal to install the latest `node` version.
-4. Run `node -v` and `npm -v` in the terminal to verify the install `node` and `npm` versions.
+4. Run `node -v` and `npm -v` in the terminal to verify the installed `node` and `npm` versions.

 If needed, you can also install specific versions of `node`.
 For example, install v18 by running `nvm install 18`, and switch between different versions by running `nvm use [version-number]`.
 See the `nvm` [usage guide](https://github.com/nvm-sh/nvm#usage) for more details.

 ### Windows or alternative installs

-You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website, the latest version is recommended.
+You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website.
+The latest version is recommended.
 Installers are available for Windows and Mac, and binaries are available for Linux.

 ### Troubleshooting